Date of birth – 26 May 1996 Lincoln

 The tall, right-arm off-spinner had an astonishing debut appearance in 2015, by taking seven of the final eight Somerset first innings wickets to fall, finishing with figures of 16-2-56-7.

 These were the best figures by a spin bowler on his first appearance since Leicestershire’s Jack Walsh took seven for 46 against Northants in 1938.

 Second time around, it wasn’t quite as easy for the former Lincolnshire Minor Counties’ player as Somerset chased down an improbable victory target of 401 but his analysis of 33.4-4-139-3 nevertheless meant a 10-wicket haul on debut.

-The younger brother of former county seamer Andy Carter, the Lincoln-born bowler will be hoping that Nottinghamshire’s return to Division One coincides with him receiving more first team outings.
+The younger brother of former county seamer Andy Carter, the Lincoln-born bowler will be hoping that Nottinghamshire’s quest for honours in 2019 coincides with him receiving even more first team outings.